 - We don’t want to distribute something that would cause confusion for customers and problems for you.
 We want to be sure your music is available everywhere, and not removed from a store for a rules violation.

-Our inspectors decide whether something is a sound-alike by asking a simple question:
+Our review team decides whether something is sound-alike by asking a simple question:

 What about tempo or key?

 We cannot accept change in tempo or key only as proof a title is not a sound-alike.
 Now, we’re not talking about stylistic tempo changes throughout the song or changing a song originally in a major key to a minor key.
 These fall under “difference in style” above.
 What we’re talking about here is the change in sound when you upload the original track and speed it up or slow it down in audio editing software.